 If you and your spouse are unable to agree on spousal support even with help, of course, the court will make a decision for you.
 If the court has to determine the details of spousal support, it will consider a number of factors set forth in California statute.
 These include the length of the marriage, the standard of living established during the marriage, the age and health of the parties, the marketable skills of the party requesting support, and other factors.

 Typically, California courts award spousal support for around half the length of a marriage that lasted for less than ten years.
 So if you were married for eight years, you might expect to receive or pay alimony for about four years.
 This is not a hard-and-fast rule, however, and the court might award spousal support for a longer or shorter period depending on all the circumstances.
 In marriages longer than ten years, the court will not set a duration for spousal support.
 The party seeking to reduce or terminate spousal support at some future point would bear the burden of showing why doing so would be appropriate.

 Attorney Kim Roberts concentrates her legal practice in California family law.
 She has over 30 years of experience representing California residents in legal matters.
 She has represented numerous clients in divorce and alimony cases, including modification and termination of spousal support.
 Kim understands how pressing financial worries can be during a divorce.
 Whenever possible, she will help you negotiate a fair resolution of your spousal support issues.
 When agreement cannot be reached, she is an effective litigator who knows the law and can advocate for you in court.

-The Law Office of Kim Roberts, located in Murrieta, serves clients in Temecula, Menifee, Hemet, Lake Elsinore, Wildomar, Riverside, San Bernardino, Orange County, Vista, San Diego, and throughout the Inland Valley.
+Roberts & Zatlin Family Law, located in Murrieta, serves clients in Temecula, Menifee, Hemet, Lake Elsinore, Wildomar, Riverside, San Bernardino, Orange County, Vista, San Diego, and throughout the Inland Valley.
 We invite you to contact us to schedule a consultation to discuss your needs regarding alimony.
 We look forward to working with you.